Computational complexity of Berry phase estimation in topological phases of matter: Proof of Theorem : Showing -Completeness

 \begin{proof}

-The class {\dUQMA} consists of promise problems for which YES instances admit a unique quantum witness (up to global phase), and NO instances admit no witness that is accepted with high probability.
-The verifier is a polynomial-time quantum circuit that accepts the unique valid witness with high probability (completeness) and rejects all quantum states with high probability in the NO case (soundness), with an inverse-polynomial completeness-soundness gap.
+The class {\dUQMA} consists of promise problems for which there exists a unique quantum witness in YES and NO cases.
+In the YES case, the verifier (a polynomial-time quantum circuit) outputs 11 with a probability at least $2/3$, while in the NO case the verifier outputs 01 with a probability at least $2/3$.
+Furthermore, for any state orthogonal to the unique witness, the verifier’s second output qubit is 0 with a probability at least $2/3$.

 \paragraph{Verifier Protocol.} The verifier proceeds as follows: \begin{enumerate} \item \textbf{Receive witness.} Merlin sends a quantum state $|\psi\rangle$ claimed to be the ground state of $H(0)$.